- This recipe was created by the great chef Charlie Trotter.

-Fresh basil and green onions (scallions) require insect infestation inspection.
-Please see “Kashrut Instructions below.
+- Fresh basil and green onions (scallions) require inspection for insect infestations.
+Please see “Kashrut Instructions” below for instructions on checking for insect infestation.

 - 1½ cups quinoa